15+ B2B Cold Email Templates That Actually Get Replies [2026]

 All the best, [Your name]

-Why it works: This is the most effective break-up template in our arsenal.
-The three options are powerful because they give the prospect a face-saving way to respond.
-They do not have to admit they were ignoring you or that they are not interested.
-They can simply pick an option.
-The line "any of those are completely fine" removes guilt and pressure.
-And "I will close the loop here" creates gentle urgency — if they want to engage, now is the time.
+Why it works: The most effective break-up template in our arsenal.
+The three options give the prospect a face-saving way to respond — they do not have to admit they were ignoring you.
+"Any of those are completely fine" removes guilt; "I will close the loop here" creates gentle urgency.

 Pro tips:

-• This email consistently gets 5-10% reply rates even when every previous email in the sequence got zero responses.
+- Consistently gets 5-10% reply rates even when every previous email got zero responses.
 Do not skip it.

-• Many replies to this email are "it is #2, timing is not right, follow up in Q3."
-That is an incredibly valuable reply because it gives you a reason and a timeframe to re-engage.
+- Many replies are "it is #2, follow up in Q3" — incredibly valuable because they give you a reason and a timeframe.

-• Do not send another email after the break-up.
+- Do not send another email after this.
 If you say you are closing the loop, close the loop.
-Breaking that promise destroys trust.

 Template 14: The "One Last Thing" Break-Up